cerner/beadledom/docs/source/releases/Beadledom30.rst

 Migrating from Beadledom 2.0
 ----------------------------
-Beadledom 3.0 no longer installs StagemonitorModule, SwaggerModule, AvroJacksonGuiceModule, and AvroSwaggerGuiceModule modules with BeadledomModule.
+Beadledom 3.0 no longer installs StagemonitorModule, SwaggerModule, AvroJacksonGuiceModule, AvroSwaggerGuiceModule, and HealthModule modules with BeadledomModule.
 If the removed functionality is desired, install the removed modules in the consuming Guice module.
 ResteasyModule installs the BeadledomModule module, so the removed modules also apply.